tez123z/spotifyloader/README.md

 A Spotify-Like UIView Loader for iOS
 Built much like UIActivityIndicatorView

-Installion
+Installion:
- Download SpotyActivityView.h and SpotyActivityView.m and include in your project file (Requires ARC enabled)
+ 	Download SpotyActivityView.h and SpotyActivityView.m
+ 	Include in your project file (Requires ARC enabled)

 Usage: